Generic Name: sirolimus (sir-OH-li-mus)

 Constipation; diarrhea; headache; joint pain; nausea; stomach pain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, eyes, lips, or tongue; unusual hoarseness; wheezing); calf or leg pain, redness, tenderness, or swelling; chest pain; fainting; fast or irregular heartbeat; menstrual changes; muscle pain, cramps, or tenderness; new or worsening breathing problems (eg, shortness of breath); new or worsening cough; night sweats; red, swollen, blistered, or peeling skin; severe or persistent headache or dizziness; skin growths or discoloration; swelling of the hands, ankles, feet, or stomach; swelling or soreness of the mouth or tongue; symptoms of infection (eg, chills, fever, frequent or painful urination, sore throat, unusual vaginal discharge or odor); symptoms of kidney problems (eg, change in the amount of urine, difficult or painful urination, blood in the urine); symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the skin or eyes); unusual bleeding or bruising; unusual lumps; unusual tiredness or weakness; unusual weight changes; vision changes; wound healing problems.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, eyes, lips, or tongue; unusual hoarseness; wheezing); calf or leg pain, redness, tenderness, or swelling; chest pain; fainting; fast or irregular heartbeat; menstrual changes; muscle pain, cramps, or tenderness; new or worsening breathing problems (eg, shortness of breath); new or worsening cough; night sweats; red, swollen, blistered, or peeling skin; severe or persistent headache or dizziness; skin growths or discoloration; swelling of the hands, ankles, feet, or stomach; swelling or soreness of the mouth or tongue; symptoms of high blood sugar (eg, confusion; drowsiness; flushing; fruit-like breath odor; increased thirst, hunger, or urination; rapid breathing); symptoms of infection (eg, chills, fever, frequent or painful urination, sore throat, unusual vaginal discharge or odor); symptoms of kidney problems (eg, change in the amount of urine, difficult or painful urination, blood in the urine); symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the skin or eyes); unusual bleeding or bruising; unusual lumps; unusual tiredness or weakness; unusual weight changes; vision changes; wound healing problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.